jbarson/movie_app/README.md

 - Add better error handling on the server side
 - Create a movie not found page and redirect to it when a movie is not found
 - Get guidance from client regarding the trailer component
+- expand cypress tests to cover more scenarios

 ## Testing
 I have stubbed a cypress end to end test for the application.
 To run the tests, run the following command: